AD Blocker Detected

 Nidra is the type of thought found in sleep or in the state of consciousness that occupies the space between being awake and asleep.

-Nowadays, Nidra Yoga is usually used as a form of guided meditation for the purpose of attaining deep relaxation.
+Nowadays, Yoga Nidra is usually used as a form of guided meditation to attain deep relaxation.
 The roots of this ancient practice can be found in Patanjali’s words and philosophy.

 Type 5: Smrti

 This final type of thought is most commonly described as memory.
-Similar to imagination, memory has a hold on the conscious and unconscious minds that cannot be described solely as reliable or unreliable.
+Like imagination, memory has a hold on the conscious and unconscious minds that cannot be described solely as reliable or unreliable.

 A difficulty that many yogis must face and attempt to master is finding harmony between these five different types of thought.
 Tantric yoga, however, is not considered part of Chita Critti Nirodha.